 A software development plan defines and instantiates in details the particular implementation of this standard in a project.

 Figure 4-2 identifies the main concurrent software engineering processes and shows how and when they are synchronized by the customer/supplier reviews.
+Several iterations of software engineering processes can occur depending on the selected software life cycle.

-Figure 4-2: Overview of the software life cycle process
+Figure 4-2: Overview of the software life cycle processes

 Software related system requirements process